nfdz/Cryptool/README.md

 # Cryptool

 Cryptool is a cryptography tool and high security keystore app for Android.
-It has a very useful floating tool and a ball/bubble mode.
+It can be used as a floating tool and in ball/bubble mode.

 It has been developed keeping in mind these three words: **fast**, **small** and **offline**.